urban-1/PFS/README.md

                "ncurses-6.0" \                    # <-- Folder name after extraction (tar.gz and zip supported)
-               "ncurses/curses.h" \               # <-- A single `include` file that is use to check if already installed "confmake" \                       # <-- Build type (confmake, autogen - see source) "--with-shared --without-normal"   # <-- Additional args to `./configure` (--prefix and --enable--shared are added)
+               "ncurses/curses.h" \               # <-- A single `include` file that is use to check if already installed "confmake" \                       # <-- Build type (confmake, autogen - see source) "--with-shared --without-normal"   # <-- Additional args to `./configure` (--prefix and --enable-shared are added)

 Have fun!